farmera/sare_grant/study_results_balloons.md

 ![](img/pixel-sizes.png)
 ###### Figure 4.
 Relative pixel dimension depending on satellite image source provider.

-For example, the GSD of a Landsat satellite image is ~30m.
+For example, the GSD of a Landsat satellite image is ~30m (b. in __Figure 4__).
 This means that the smallest unit that maps to a single pixel in Landsat is 30m x 30m (i.e. 900 sq meters, 0.22 acres, ~8% of our total study area).
 Each of our thirty test sections measures 100ft by 20ft thus a single pixel in Landsat is five times larger than a single section (see __Figure 4__).